alphagov/marples/README.md

 To give you confidence when deciding which version of Marples to depend on we will be using the Semantic Versioning scheme described at http://semver.org/.

+## Licencing information

+It's not adviseable to use code that's not had the terms of its licence made explicit.
+This project is released under the MIT licence, a copy of which should be distributed with this project in the LICENCE file.